 My team at MIT Media Lab used its Food Server v2.0 shipping container farm to research cotton production.
 We worked textile manufacturer, Welspun, to develop indoor propagation techniques, like hydroponics and aeroponics, and to better understand cotton’s ideal growing environments.
 I led experimental design and propagation at our Food Server facility in Boston in 2017 and 2018.
 I helped build out a mirror copy of our shipping container system at the Welspun manufacturing center in Anjar, India during summer 2018.

 During my previous station at Harvard, I raised 35 local woody plant species in closed environment growth chambers, testing their “budburst” response to an array of spring temperature and light treatments.
 Raising cotton in Food Server v2.0 is an extension of this work, being a woody species itself.
 Here the environmental treatments are comprised of high and low nutrient concentrations in the root zone, and plant individuals represent two sets of genetics.

 I led the six month grow of 36 cotton plants from seed to harvest in the Boston Food Server v2.0 (above), collecting similar datasets on plant phenology and morphology (e.g. timing of flower production), and plant height.
 I also designed and built the infrastructure systems in which the plants were propagated, including LED lighting and modular hydroponic systems.
 More info on those can be found on my Food Server v2.0 page.

-The harvested product is also set to be turned into a denim piece by an undisclosed fashion designer (mystery!) and Media Lab collaborator.
-The designer exclusively uses sustainable materials for their fashion pieces.
+The harvested product is also set to be turned into a denim piece by an undisclosed fashion designer and Media Lab collaborator.
+The designer uses sustainable materials for their fashion pieces.
 It’s a fun collab, and I see it as another extension of what motivitates my work at the Media Lab.
-In building a tool for knowledge forwarding in the field of plant science, I’ve created a product for human expression.
+In building a tool for knowledge forwarding in the field of plant science, my team created a product for human expression.